-Andrea is 1st named storm of Atlantic season
+Andrea, 1st named storm of Atlantic season, downgraded to depression

-(Gray News) – Subtropical Storm Andrea has formed in the Atlantic Ocean.
+(Gray News) – Subtropical Storm Andrea, which formed in the Atlantic Ocean Monday, has been downgraded to a subtropical depression.

-It’s the first named storm of 2019, coming a few weeks before the Atlantic hurricane season officially begins.
+It was the first named storm of 2019, coming a few weeks before the Atlantic hurricane season officially begins.

-Andrea was about 335 miles southwest of Bermuda, traveling north at 14 miles per hour, with maximum sustained winds of 40 miles per hour as of 6:30 p.m., according to the National Hurricane Center.
+Andrea was about 280 miles west-southwest of Bermuda, traveling north at 8 miles per hour, with maximum sustained winds of 35 miles per hour as of 11 p.m.
+ET, according to the National Hurricane Center.

 There are no coastal watches or warnings in effect.
 Andrea is not expected to pose a threat to the United States.

-The storm is expected to dissipate by Wednesday while it moves to the southwest or south of Bermuda.
+The storm is expected to dissipate into a remnant low by Tuesday while it moves to the southwest or south of Bermuda.

 Hurricane season runs from June 1 to Nov.
 30. The formation of Andrea marks the fifth year in a row that the first Atlantic system has developed before the official start of the season, according to The Weather Channel.